You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - And don’t take this the wrong way: it’s essential to demonstrate your ability to generate data and use it to make decisions that positively impact the business.

-- Take our advice: fill your piece with examples of you analysing information, understanding it to make sense, and using it to save time, money, and increase profit margins.
+- Take our advice: include examples of you processing information, interpreting it to make sense, and using it to save time, money, and increase profit margins.

 Why this CV works

 - “I’ve finally found you!”
-You want recruiters to utter these words by the time they’ve finished reading your principal programme manager CV.
+You want recruiters to utter these words by the time they’re done reading your principal programme manager CV.
 Did you know that utilising the reverse chronological format can bring that dream to fruition?

 - So, when it’s time to highlight your work experience, start with your most recent and perhaps most relevant role (cue principal programme manager) and work backwards to your early days (cue lead programme manager and project manager)—nothing showcases your positive career progression and proactive mindset better than this format.